bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

       decision node also affects complexity: if mutually-exclusive match operations are not adjacent, then they cannot be merged into a single `match` with `O(1)` dispatch.
 In general this ordering problem is quite difficult.
-We could do better with stronger heuristics; this is an open area for improvement in the DSL compiler!
+We can do better with stronger heuristics; this is an open area for improvement in the DSL compiler!